 Activity: Let’s Sing!

 Once students are familiar with the melody, invite them to sing the song with you.
 You can divide the class into two groups and sing the song together.
-And if you want to mix things up, check out some of these other fun and festive carols you can sing with your students.
+If you want to mix things up, check out some of these other fun and festive carols you can sing with your students.

 5. Discuss Christmas and the Spirit of Giving Gifts